volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 ### Ingress Egress Gw Ar

-Two interface site is useful when site is used as ingress/egress gateway to the Vnet..
+Two interface site is useful when site is used as ingress/egress gateway to the VNet..

 `azure_certified_hw` - (Required) Name for Azure certified hardware. (`String`).